celery/celery/docs/faq.rst

 JSON, YAML, Pickle and msgpack.
 Also, as every task is associated with a content type, you can even send one task using pickle, and another using JSON.

-The default serialization format is pickle simply because it is convenient (it supports sending complex Python objects as task arguments).
+The default serialization format is pickle simply because it's convenient (it supports sending complex Python objects as task arguments).

-If you need to communicate with other languages you should change to a serialization format that is suitable for that.
+If you need to communicate with other languages you should change to a serialization format that's suitable for that.

 You can set a global default serializer, the default serializer for a particular Task, or even what serializer to use when sending a single task